SanjoSolutions/trading/README.md

 ## How to make trades

 Click the menu item "Trading" and select the option "Trade".
 On the right, a sidebar should appear.
-Here you can selection the action (buy or sell), the symbol of the stock and the amount.
+Here you can select the action (buy or sell), the symbol of the stock and the amount.

 ## How to modify or extend the script